TheCrypticMusic/HTML--CSS-Mini-Projects/README.md

-This repository features some of the mini projects I have build using HTML and CSS
+This repository features some of the mini projects I have built using HTML and CSS

 1: Landing Page